 PS.
-The founders of Sun Potion are REALLY a cool people couple and I really enjoyed reading this interview and this one.
+The founders of Sun Potion are REALLY a cool people couple and I really enjoyed reading this interview.

 Have you ever tried a medicinal mushroom milk?
 I hope you’ll give this a try, enjoy it and reap the health benefits!
 Oh, and don’t forget to click this link to get $5 off your first iHerb order.Print